J.P. Bryan, Owner of Laurel Rose

 THE SAFETY OF OLEANDRIN

-Oleander-4X was developed by Phoenix Biotechnology, Inc. (Phoenix) as a Homeopathic Medicine and is now available for public use.
-Phoenix asserts that Oleander-4X is safe and effective when used as directed.
+LAURx was developed by Phoenix Biotechnology, Inc. (Phoenix) as a Homeopathic Medicine and is now available for public use.
+Phoenix asserts that LAURx is safe and effective when used as directed.

 Oleandrin is not a plant but, rather, is a constituent molecule within the plant known as Nerium oleander.
-It is found in extracts obtained from Nerium species plants, in particular Nerium oleander.
-Even though they can be toxic when used improperly, Nerium oleander extracts (NOEs) have been used safely in traditional medicines for centuries, as long as they are used as directed.
+It is often found in extracts obtained from Nerium species plants.
+Even though Oleandrin can be toxic when used improperly, Nerium oleander extracts (NOEs) which contain oleandrin, have been used safely in traditional medicines for centuries, as long as they are used as directed.
 To date, all the company’s products have been derived from NOEs, and those that have been evaluated in humans have been determined to be safe when used as directed.